dominikrys/dominikrys.github.io/content/posts/zsh-in-git-bash-on-windows/index.md

   - shell
 ---

 I've recently started using Windows again.
-After a long time using a customized Zsh shell on macOS and Linux though, I've started to miss some of the small productivity boosts that Zsh plugins offered me.
-Of course, I could set up my shell as I want it under WSL, but it doesn't always play nicely with Windows-native applications and tools.
+After a long time using a customised Zsh shell on macOS and Linux though, I've started to miss some of the small productivity boosts that Zsh plugins offered me.
+Of course, I could set up the shell as I want it under WSL, but WSL doesn't always play nicely with Windows-native applications and tools.
 To remedy this, I looked into how I could set up Zsh to run instead of Bash in Git Bash.

 There are a couple of guides on GitHub from some years ago on how this can be achieved.
-However, I found they're either slightly outdated, or they don't include information on whether plugins and custom themes can be used.
-If you're interested in these guides, I found [this one](https://gist.github.com/fworks/af4c896c9de47d827d4caa6fd7154b6b) by [fworks])(https://github.com/fworks) to be one of the better ones.
+However, I found they're either outdated, or they don't include information on whether plugins and custom themes can be used.
+I've addressed these issues in this post.

 ## Installing Zsh in Git Bash